Dilly Duka

-Dilaver "Dilly" Duka (born on September 15, 1989) is an American professional soccer player who plays as a midfielder for FC Motown in the National Premier Soccer League.
+Dilaver Duka (born September 15, 1989) is an American professional soccer player who plays as a midfielder for FC Motown in the National Premier Soccer League.

 Career

 Youth and college

 Duka grew up in Montville, New Jersey, to an Albanian family originally from Debar.
 Duka played at Montville Township High School, won three New Jersey state titles and one national title at club level, spent time in the Red Bull Academy, and played college soccer at Rutgers University.
 During his time at Rutgers, he led the team in scoring and was a 2008 All-Big East selection.
 For his career, he played in thirty-six games, making thirty-five starts, scoring ten goals and contributing five assists.

 During his college years Duka played two seasons with the Newark Ironbound Express in the USL Premier Development League.
 He actually started 2008 with the New Jersey Rangers but he never made an appearance for the club.